diyclassics/ams-2019/_posts/2000-01-04-presentation-a.md

 ### From Stone to Screen and the DIY Method: Digitization, Integration, and You
 {: .title}
-Chelsea Gardner, Lisa Tweten, Kat Solberg
-*University of British Columbia*
+Chelsea Gardner, Lisa Tweten, Kat Solberg, Jaymie Orchard *University of British Columbia*
 9:00-9:40am